superian/firefox-qwant-search-extension/README.md

-# Startpage-search
+# Qwant-search

-I couldn't find a reliable version on the Firefox addons store.
+This just adds Qwant to Firefox's list of search engines via a manifest.json and icon file.

-Most had some random JavaScript attached to it when all you realy need is a manifest.json and a icon file.
+Adapted - very simply - from https://github.com/roteKlaue/firefox-startpage-search-extension/ which does the same thing for startpage.com.